COMMON CRM System Issues

 One practical reality shapes how this work is prioritized.
 Code changes are slow.
 Patching cycles are typically quarterly, meaning any change requiring development can take three to six months from identification to production.
 That timeline cannot be shortened through advisory work.

 What can be changed is how much of the system requires code at all.
 A well-designed system separates the rules from the code.
 IT builds the logic.
 The business controls how that logic applies through configuration: which products use which routing rules, which processes apply to which deal types.
-Configuration changes do not require patching cycles.
+Configuration changes may not require patching cycles.
 When a business rule changes, the configuration changes.
 The code does not.

 Part of my role is identifying where configuration can do the work that code is currently doing, and helping the team design toward a system where the business controls its own rules without depending on a development queue every time something needs to change.